bcohenboulakia/nbworkshop/README.md

 ```
 * Workflow options (ignored by the conversion script):
 	* `notebooks_dir` (mandatory): List of directories to process
-	* `post_command` (optional): Post-processing shell command to be executed by the workflow
+	* `post_command` (optional): Post-processing shell command to be executed by the workflow, allowing for example to send the generated ZIP archives to a LMS.
 * Conversion options (all mandatory for the conversion script, ignored by the workflow):
-	* `solution_marker`: Dictionary of markers identifying solution content, containing only the core text, which is then adapted by the code-wrapped as an HTML tag for Markdown or prefixed with a comment character for Python.
+	* `solution_marker`: Dictionary of markers identifying solution content, containing only the core text, which is either wrapped as an HTML tag for Markdown or prefixed with a comment character for Python.
 	* `placeholder`: Dictionary of replacement text for removed solutions
 	* `generate_zip`: Boolean enabling ZIP archives to be generated

 ### Zip archive and attached files

-For each processed notebook, if zip archives are to be generated (see the _Configuration_ section above), they are added in the `ZIP` subdirectory of each directory containing converted Notebooks.
+For each processed notebook, if ZIP archives are to be generated (see the _Configuration_ section above), they are added in the `ZIP` subdirectory of each directory containing converted Notebooks.
 Each archive contains one Notebook and all embedded files.
 These files must be referenced directly in the global metadata of the notebook, as a list associated with the key `"attached_files"`.
 Example:
 ```json
 "attached_files": [
 	"picture1.png",